 So what does melatonin do in the body?

-Wondering why it is a big deal for melatonin production to be delayed or decreased by light at night?
+Do you wonder why it is such a big deal for melatonin production to be delayed or decreased by light at night?
 It turns out that melatonin plays a role in several systems in the body.

-Melatonin was first isolated from pineal glands in the late 1950’s.
-Eventually, studies were done that associated it with sleep, and synthetic melatonin was first patented and produced as a sleep aid in 1995.
+Melatonin was first isolated from pineal glands in the late 1950s.
+Eventually, studies associated it with sleep and then followed synthetic melatonin’s first patent for its production as a sleep aid in 1995.
 Melatonin production is part of our body’s natural circadian rhythm: the level rises at bedtime, peaks around 3 am for most people, and then drops off sharply around 6 am.

 Although most often thought of as the sleep hormone, melatonin has many more roles than “just” a good night’s sleep.

 - It acts as an antioxidant: “It achieves this action via a variety of means: direct detoxification of reactive oxygen and reactive nitrogen species and indirectly by stimulating antioxidant enzymes while suppressing the activity of pro-oxidant enzymes”.[ref]

 - Melatonin also chelates transition metals such as iron.[ref]

 - Melatonin plays a role in the circadian rhythms of insulin secretion.
 The pancreas has melatonin receptors to help insulin get down-regulated by melatonin at night.[ref]